 The Westvale Way

-Westvale Park recognises that so much in life depends on being a good communicator, so it is vital that our children learn the importance of good oracy from a young age.
+Westvale Park recognises that so much in life depends on being a good communicator, so it is vital that children learn the importance of oracy from a young age.
 Good communication and language skills support children’s ability to learn, think about and understand the world, and how to interact with others.
-A language-rich curriculum is evident from the Early Years Foundation Stage (EYFS) onwards, with many opportunities for children to perform and to voice their opinions.
+A language-rich curriculum is employed from Early Years Foundation Stage (EYFS) onwards, with many opportunities for children to perform and to voice their opinions.
 All children are assessed on entry to ensure early language skills are supported.

 High-quality, outdoor learning experiences are proven to develop:

-Our specialist practical room affords the curriculum further exciting opportunities by offering a safe and well equipped space to carry out cookery, design and technology and science experiments!
+Our specialist practical room affords the curriculum further exciting opportunities by offering a safe and well equipped space to carry out cookery, design and technology and science experiments.